2000prcs/web-historian/README.md

 # Web Historian

 This project rewrote http://archive.org, a web service that archives sites on the internet.
-This version will allow users to submit a URL, and it'll archive it (by getting a copy of that website off of the internet and writing it to a local text file) and show them the copy.
+This version allows users to submit a URL, and it'll archive it (by getting a copy of that website off of the internet and writing it to a local text file) and show users the copy.

 # Core Application